Search for Jobs:

-As innovators in the construction field for over 85 years, we’re constantly seeking ways to improve the process of building… in a brick-and-mortar sense and a people sense.
+As innovators in the construction field since 1934, we’re constantly seeking ways to improve the process of building… in a brick-and-mortar sense and a people sense.

 We are passionate about the construction process because we are builders at heart.
 We are in a rewarding business, in the finest region of our country, doing meaningful work.
 If you have a desire to be part of an employee-owned company that appreciates and encourages teamwork as well as the unique contributions of intelligent individuals, we’d love to hear from you.

 Foremen are members of Story’s management and supervisory teams.
 Foremen are expected to be generally competent and actively improving ability to provide their crews with the “Six Elements” (Information, Environment, Manpower, Materials, Tools and Equipment).
 They are responsible for communicating a sense of urgency to their crew members and helping them to form and reach common goals.
 It is the Foreman’s duty to support the creation of a detailed step level plan with the crew, to support the crew’s goals, and to hold crew members accountable for meeting their goals.
 Foremen are responsible for helping create an environment that promotes growth and retention of their crew members through mentoring and training.